sandboxnu/pharmd-tracker-backend/src/route/Endpoints.md

 #### Query with Min/Max

+*/objects?param=50*
+Returns all objects where *param* is equal to *50*.

 */objects?param=50&param=50*
 Returns all objects where *param* is equal to *50*.

-*/objects?param=50*
-This does NOT work.
-To query a number, it must be formatted like above.

 */objects?param=50&param=70*
 Returns all objects where *param* is between *50* and *70*, inclusive.

-If a parameter MUST be queried with min and max, it will be listed next to the parameter name in the tables below, for example: gpa (min/max).
+If a parameter can be queried with min and max, it will be listed next to the parameter name in the tables below, for example: gpa (min/max).

 #### About String Queries